 In addition to the policies, it is important to note the decision-wait configuration parameter.
 This parameter specifies how long to wait before applying the sampling policy.
 If you know you have traces that take longer than ten seconds to complete, then you should change this configuration.

 Given intelligent sampling requires all spans for a given trace to arrive at the same Collector you must either use a single collector or leverage an external load balancing technique that does

-With the OpenCensus Collector you can configure Intelligent Sampling of your distributed tracing data.
-It supports a variety of different policies today and has an extensible backend making it possible to easily add more policies as desired.
-Today, it supports a single policy per exporter and does not address traceID-based routing, but this is something planned for the future.
+With the OpenCensus Collector, you can configure Intelligent Sampling of your distributed tracing data.
+It supports various policies today and has an extensible backend, making it possible to add more policies easily.
+Today, it supports a single policy per exporter and does not address traceID-based routing, but this is planned for the future.